ajitrajasekharan/unsupervised_NER/README.md

  ### Step 2.
 Install POS service
  _(this can be skipped if we only require specific phrases to be tagged)_

- Install POS service using https://github.com/ajitrajasekharan/JPTDP_wrapper.git**
+ Install POS service using  [this link](https://github.com/ajitrajasekharan/JPTDP_wrapper.git)

 *Make sure to run **both** services in the install instructions*